ActErase: A Training-Free Paradigm for Precise Concept Erasure via Activation Redirection: Method

 Considering image generation requires maintaining fine-grained spatial coherence, directly applying activation patching (AP) in diffusion models presents spatial precision challenges.
 Naive patching across entire feature maps often degrades image quality by disrupting unrelated content.

-To address this limitation, we develop a comparative masking strategy that identifies concept-specific regions through dual-path analysis.
-Our method simultaneously processes both source and target prompts to compute importance scores for each path.
-The mask generation employs a comparative criterion:
+To address this limitation, a common approach is to employ a mask to identify concept-specific regions through dual-path activation analysis.
+These methods including Wanda\cite{Sun2023ASA} and MANU\cite{Liu2025ModalityAwareNP} simultaneously processes both source and target prompts to compute activation-based importance metrics for each path.
+The mask generation employs a comparative criterion based on activation differences: